Hellenic State (1941–1944): Military

 The collaborationist regime under Rallis set up Security Battalions, units of soldiers that aided the German Army in fighting the resistance.
 They are known for committing atrocities against the civilian population.
 An officer named Georgios Bakos served as the minister of national defense.

 Exile and trial

-During September 1944, after the liberation of Greece, a new collaborationist government was established at Vienna, formed by former collaborationist ministers.
-It was headed by the former collaborationist minister Ektor Tsironikos.
-The collaborationist Greek government ceased to exist after the withdrawal of German forces and the liberation of the country in October 1944.
+In September 1944, a new collaborationist government was established at Vienna, formed by former collaborationist ministers.
+It was headed by Ektor Tsironikos.
+It ceased to exist after the withdrawal of German forces and the liberation of the country in October 1944.
 Tsolakoglou, Rallis and Logothetopoulos (in Germany, where he had escaped to) were all arrested, along with hundreds of other collaborationists.
-The restored government set up the Trials of Collaborationists (I Diki ton Dosilogon) to judge collaborators,.
+The restored government set up the Trials of Collaborationists (I Diki ton Dosilogon) to judge collaborators.
 During 1945, Tsironikos was tried and sentenced to death.
 On 10 May 1945, he was arrested in Vienna by Allied forces and sent to Greece, where he was imprisoned.
 The government did not fulfil its promise to make major efforts to punish collaborators; this contributed to the escalation of political enmities in Greece, which in turn played a part in the outbreak of the Greek civil war.